XiaoduoAILab/XmodelLM/README.md

 ## 🌟 Introduction

-We introduce Xmodel-LM, a compact and efficient 1.1B language model pre-trained on over 2 trillion tokens.
+We introduce Xmodel-LM, a compact and efficient 1.1B language model pre-trained on around 2 trillion tokens.
 Trained on our self-built dataset (Xdata), which balances Chinese and English corpora based on downstream task optimization, Xmodel-LM exhibits remarkable performance despite its smaller size.
 It notably surpasses existing open-source language models of similar scale.

 ## 📊 Benchmark